mdn/content/files/en-us/web/css/css_anchor_positioning/try_options_hiding/index.md

 In addition, the {{cssxref("position-try-order")}} property allows you to specify various options that result in an available position try option being set in preference to the element's initial positioning.
 For example, you might want to initially display the element in a space that has more available height or width.

-The shorthand property {{cssxref("position-try")}} can be used to specify `position-try-order` and `position-try-options` values in a single declaration.
+The shorthand property {{cssxref("position-try")}} can be used to specify `position-try-order` and `position-try-fallbacks` values in a single declaration.

 In some situations, anchor-positioned content does not make sense if the anchor is off-screen, or vice-versa.
 For example, you might have an anchor containing a quiz question, and answers contained in associated positioned elements, and wish to show them both together or not at all.
 This can be achieved with conditional hiding, which is managed via the {{cssxref("position-visibility")}} property.
 This property takes various values that define conditions under which overflowing elements will be hidden.

 ## Predefined try options

-The predefined try option values of the `position-try-options` property (defined as [`<try-tactic>`](/en-US/docs/Web/CSS/position-try-options#try-tactic)s in the spec) will "flip" the position of the anchor-positioned element across one or both axes if the element would otherwise overflow.
+The predefined try option values of the `position-try-fallbacks` property (defined as [`<try-tactic>`](/en-US/docs/Web/CSS/position-try-fallbacks#try-tactic)s in the spec) will "flip" the position of the anchor-positioned element across one or both axes if the element would otherwise overflow.

 The element can be set to flip across the block axis (`flip-block`), the inline axis (`flip-inline`), or diagonally across an imaginary line drawn from a corner of the anchor through its center to its opposite corner (`flip-start`).
 These three values flip the element, mirroring its position on an opposite side for the first two values, and an adjacent side for `flip-start`.
 For example, if an element positioned `10px` above its anchor starts to overflow at the top of the anchor, the `flip-block` value would flip the positioned element to be 10px below its anchor.